 From pieces that can be worn in multiple ways to dresses that can be adapted to a different look, adaptability is the name of the game in fashion right now.
 Thankfully, this trend works well for weddings when brides want to switch up a look for the reception or even re-wear a frock for their sequel wedding.

 From Zoom trials to big-day makeovers, "corona brides" are experimenting with doing hair and makeup on their own.
 We think this trend will be here to stay, as we all could use a little TLC.
 And, why not use your wedding as an opportunity to develop a lifelong hobby, ahem, skill?!

 This year, we are seeing a rise in the micro wedding, aka an intimate wedding with fewer than 50 guests.
 There are many plus-sides to this new trend, from a focus on who is in attendance to the overall vibe of the event, which can lend itself to being more personal and emotional—especially during such an uncertain time.

 Some 2020 couples are opting to do it again this year with an extended guest list.
 We predict that these will be larger-scale events focused on celebrating their love with loved ones who couldn’t attend this year.
 We’ve even heard of couples saving some wedding elements and traditions, such as writing their own vows or doing the first dance, for the second wedding to make it more special.
 So sweet!

-There's always something special about an at-home wedding and especially so during a pandemic.
+There's always something special about an at-home wedding.
 We love seeing couples embrace what's right in front of them by hosting an intimate celebration outdoors.